soda-cdm/documentation/kahu/plugin_based_data_protection_framework.md

 ## Proposed Architecture
 ![Propos Design](resources/KahuHighLevelDesign-PluginBasedDataProtection.jpg)
 ### High Level Module Architecture
 The proposed design enables the kahu framework to accept new plugins and get them executed based on the backup/restore flows.
-It introduces a new CRD “Plugin”.
-It enables end users to register different plugins which the framework can accept and execute on different stages of backup and restore.
+It introduces a new CRD called “Plugin”.
+The "Plugin" enables end users to register different plugins which the framework can accept and execute on different stages of backup and restore.
 Module “PluginManager”, watches on Plugin CRs and manages metadata information of all plugins.
 For some special plugins (Metadata Service or Volume Service), It triggers some registered functions like adding Provider CR for respective service.
 Plugin CRD supports different attributes which helps Plugins to get executed and registered with different capabilities.
 Plugin manager exposes different interfaces for different sets of Plugins.
 Currently identified Plugins are
 - Volume backup plugin
 - Backup location plugin
 - CustomPlugin

 A new module called “Plugin executor” also gets introduced.
 Plugin executor helps to execute the registered plugin.
 In the first Phase, Plugin executor only supports kubernetes “Job” for execution.

-  Impact Analysis
+### Impact Analysis

 ## Detailed Design

 ### Use case View
 //Provide system context and typical use cases to determine the scope and boundaries for the module.